wkande/notes/docs/GettingStarted/main.md

 **GitBook** has an online editor but will also pull markdown files from a GitHub repo.
 GitBook then hosts the documentation set for you.

 **MkDocs** a simple to use markdown renderer that focuses on a single but small YAML definitions file.

+# add stopring docs in repo with or nrxt to code repo in same org

 <!--------------------------------------
 HEROKU